 But other than that and the slightly larger physical size, the new portable drive remains mostly the same as its older cousin, with a rugged, compact design and the lack of real data protection feature.

 Available in 500 GB, 1 TB, and 2 TB that cost $120, $200, and $379, respectively, the SanDisk Extreme PRO is not the most affordable portable SSD on the market.
-But if you’re looking for one that’s also stylish and can handle some roughhousing, it’s still a great little fast storage device to carry on the go.
+But if you’re looking for a little storage device that’s also stylish and can handle some roughhousing, this is still a great little fast storage device to carry on the go.